brendanmetzger/bloc/README.md

-# **b**'s **l**ibrary **o**f **c**ode
+# *bloc*

-Part of my motivation in creating a framework is an experiment in creating a powerful(ish) tool that can truly avoid *all* dependencies.
-I feel that such a tool would necessarily be a small and comprehensible system.
-In an effort to make code easy enough to read, I'm avoiding boilerplate docblocks and keeping inheritance and interfaces as modest as possible, and this should help to avoid scavenger hunts cracking open dozens of files to find out how/why some magical property exists.
+Part of my motivation in creating a framework is an experiment in creating a simple but powerful tool that can truly avoid *all* dependencies while remaining a small and comprehensible system.
+In an effort to make code easy enough to read, I'm avoiding boilerplate docblocks and keeping inheritance and interfaces as modest as possible, helping avoid scavenger hunts through dozens of files to find out how or why some magical property exists.
 With a few moments of careful study things should make sense.

 ## Requirements